 Who Is Max Surban, and Why Is He Called the “Father of Visayan Music”?

 Max Surban is a Cebu City-born singer-songwriter who has spent more than six decades writing comic, double-entendre-loaded novelty songs entirely in Cebuano — and he’s the closest thing Cebu has to a living folk institution.
-Born in 1939, he started recording in the 1960s and has released more than 35 albums since, several going gold or platinum, working with major Philippine labels along the way.
-His songs, often banned briefly during the Martial Law era for their cheeky wordplay, have stayed in rotation at Cebuano gatherings for generations — ask an older relative or a tricycle driver to hum one and you’ll likely get a smile of recognition.
-In May 2025, at age 86, he received a lifetime achievement award from FILSCAP, the Philippine composers’ rights organization.
-He performed at Gabii sa Kabilin (Cebu’s heritage night) in 2025 alongside newer Cebuano-language acts, which tells you something about how Cebu treats this tradition — not as a museum piece, but as a living, still-performing thread.
+Born in 1939, he started recording in the 1960s and has released more than 35 albums since, several going gold or platinum.
+His songs, briefly banned during Martial Law for their cheeky wordplay, have stayed in rotation at Cebuano gatherings for generations — ask an older relative or a tricycle driver to hum one and you’ll likely get a smile of recognition.
+In May 2025, at age 86, he received a lifetime achievement award from FILSCAP, the Philippine composers’ rights organization, and he performed at that year’s Gabii sa Kabilin alongside newer Cebuano-language acts — a sign Cebu treats this tradition as living, not a museum piece.

-Cebu’s contemporary music scene, separate from folk tradition, is genuinely lively: acts like indie-rock band The Sundown (a Wanderbattle competition winner) and a handful of R&B, pop, and hyperpop artists are building followings while frequently singing partly in Bisaya.
-It’s not the same tradition as balitaw or kuratsa, but it’s evidence the Cebuano-language music instinct hasn’t gone anywhere.
+Cebu’s contemporary scene, separate from folk tradition, is genuinely lively: indie-rock band The Sundown (a Wanderbattle competition winner) and a handful of R&B, pop, and hyperpop artists are building followings while frequently singing partly in Bisaya — proof the Cebuano-language music instinct hasn’t gone anywhere.

 Is “Usahay” Actually a Cebuano Song?